alberttgomes/liferay-database-converter/README.md

 - Flags:
 ```
--d --database-type    to reference the database will be converted (must be **postgres|mysql**)
+-d --database-type    to reference the database will be converted (must be **postgresql|mysql**)
 -p --path             to reference the path where the files are located
 -sf --source-file     to reference the source file name
--tf --target-file     to refrecne the target file name
+-tf --target-file     to reference the target file name
 ```

 ## Run